RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Bettercap-Tips.md

 	</ul>
 </ul>

+Additionally, you may want as optional to mark the package as "hold" to avoid its update in order to keep the downgraded compatible version:

+`apt-mark hold bettercap`

 ##### Important note.
 This downgrade method was tested only on Kali and Parrot Security Linux.

 [Bettercap official's page]: https://www.bettercap.org/